Memory Limits for Large Raster Data

 These cap GDAL’s tile cache during conversion, disable recursive directory scans on remote object storage, and keep the translation streaming.
 DuckDB then reads the resulting Parquet and spills intermediate blocks to temp_directory rather than accumulating them in RAM.

-# 1. Reproject + tile into a Cloud Optimized GeoTIFF (streaming, bounded cache)
+# 1. Reproject + tile into a Cloud Optimized GeoTIFF (streaming, bounded cache).

 gdalwarp -t_srs EPSG:4326 -of COG \